-- Wounds with compromised blood supply create an anaerobic environment → optimal for the proliferation of C. perfringens → necrosis progresses within 24–36 hours.
-Such wounds include:
+- Path of infection: wounds with compromised blood supply create an optimal anaerobic environment for the proliferation of C. perfringens → necrosis that progresses within 24–36 hours

-Ubiquitous C. perfringens spores contaminate a wound → bacteria reproduce under anaerobic wound conditions → these bacteria secrete exotoxins; , especially alpha toxin, a phospholipase → degrades phospholipids → tissue destruction, inhibition of leukocyte function, and gas production → the gas separates healthy tissue, which facilitates further colonization and causes more local tissue destruction → anaerobic conditions are further exacerbated by the development of edema
+Ubiquitous C. perfringens spores contaminate a wound → bacterial reproduction under anaerobic conditions → ↑ secretion of exotoxins, especially C. perfringens alpha-toxin (a phospholipase lecithinase) → degradation of phospholipids → tissue destruction (myonecrosis), inhibition of leukocyte function, and gas production → gas separation into healthy tissue → further colonization and more local tissue destruction → further exacerbation of anaerobic conditions by the development of edema

 - Incubation period: hours to days